The SSS salary loan works like any other: You borrow money and repay it according to an agreed-upon schedule and interest rate.

-If you’re an employed member who is paying your loan via automatic salary deduction, always make sure that your payments are up to date.
-In case the payments aren’t posted in the system yet, you can request a copy of the SSS salary loan collection list from your employer to prove that the loan payments have indeed been deducted from your salary and remitted to the SSS.
+If you’re an employed member paying your loan via automatic salary deduction, always ensure that your payments are current.
+If the payments aren’t posted in the system yet, you can request a copy of your employer’s SSS salary loan collection list to prove that the loan payments have indeed been deducted from your salary and remitted to the SSS.

-In case the member has proven that the employer has intentionally failed to remit the loan payments to SSS, the member-borrower is encouraged to file a complaint against the delinquent employer by submitting an Affidavit or Sinumpaang Salaysay to any SSS branch office.
+Suppose the member has proven that the employer has intentionally failed to remit the loan payments to SSS.
+In that case, the member-borrower is encouraged to file a complaint against the delinquent employer by submitting a Sworn Statement or Sinumpaang Salaysay to any SSS branch office.